MetalBlockchain/metal-docs/docs/subnets/network-runner.md

 `--plugin-dir` and `--blockchain-specs` are parameters relevant to Subnet operation.

-`--plugin-dir` can be used to indicate to MNR where it will find plugin binaries for your own VMs.
+`--plugin-dir` can be used to indicate to ANR where it will find plugin binaries for your own VMs.
 It is optional.
-If not set, MNR will assume a default location which is relative to the `metalgo-path` given.
+If not set, ANR will assume a default location which is relative to the `metalgo-path` given.

 `--blockchain-specs` specifies details about how to create your own blockchains.
 It takes a JSON